How to Visit the Galapagos Islands

 Sunrise over the Galapagos Ocean

-Ultimately, when deciding how to visit the Galapagos, you’ll want to take into consideration your budget, your preferences, and your priorities.
-These are the factors that will most influence your decision.
-That being said, I can make a few recommendations.
-If you’re a serious diver with advanced training, then I’d advise joining a liveaboard – this will provide you with the most opportunities to experience the underwater world.
-If you’re not a diver but want to see as much as possible, then consider doing a Galapagos cruising tour as you’ll be able to see several islands in one go.
-And finally, if you’re working with a budget or simply prefer to do things on your own, then make use of the ferry and go island hopping at your leisure.
+If you’re a serious diver with advanced training, then I’d advise joining a liveaboard diving cruise—this will provide you with the most opportunities to experience the underwater world.
+If you’re not a diver but want to see as much as possible, then consider doing a Galapagos cruising tour.
+You’ll be able to see several islands in one go.
+And if you’re working with a budget or simply prefer to do things on your own, then make use of the ferry and go island hopping at your leisure.

 Planning a trip to the Galapagos, this guide will help you choose which type of cruise, liveaboard and island is right for you. #ecuador